Commission Regulation 1950 - Selection Requirements

 Examples of agency-specific requirements could include physical ability tests, detection of deception examinations, and civil service examinations.
-Examples of higher standards could include requiring candidates to be 21 (vs. 18) years of age, or requiring candidates to have two-year degree (vs. high school minimum).
+Examples of higher standards could include requiring candidates to have two-year degree (vs. high school minimum).
 Note that, since POST does not evaluate additional or enhanced departmental requirements, departments are responsible for ensuring that their enhanced requirements are defensible as job-relevant and consistent with business necessity.

 Commission Regulation 1951 - Reading and Writing